brycie-boy/The_Cosmos/The earth element.md

 ## The earth element  #🧠

-The earth element, one of the four main elements ([[The great elements]]), represents the quality of solidity, density, and attractive forces.
+The earth element is one of the four main elements ([[The great elements]]).
+It represents the quality of solidity, density, and attractive forces.
 Any matter where attractive forces are in prominence are called earth elements.
 The internal earth elements include head-hairs, body-hairs, nails, teeth, skin, flesh, sinews, bones, bone-marrow, kidneys, heart, liver, diaphragm, spleen, lungs, intestines, mesentery, stomach, feces, etc.

 ___